Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Include the sORFs which are not associated with ribosome binding site to the high-confidence sORF list.
 Default is False.
+      --rbs_seq RBS_SEQ [RBS_SEQ ...], -rs RBS_SEQ [RBS_SEQ ...]
+                            The sequence of ribosome binding site.
+If multiple sequences need to be assigned, please use space to split them.
+Default is AGGAGG.
       --tolerance_rbs TOLERANCE_RBS, -tr TOLERANCE_RBS
                             The number of nucleotides of ribosome binding sites allowed to be different from AGGAGG.
 Default is 2.